stg/DeferredAbsoluteEncoder/README.md

 LFSRs are interesting, and one of their properties is that that the data shifted out of one will never show repetition across *N* bits (where *N* is the size of the shift register and referenced as such in the remainder of this document) until, of course, the LFSR cycle repeats after *2<sup>N</sup>-1 steps.

-This means that knowing any *N* bits means you can figure out exactly where in the sequence these *N* bits fit, much like a piece of a puzzle.
+This means that knowing any consecutive *N* bits means you can figure out exactly where in the sequence these *N* bits fit, much like a piece of a puzzle.

 ![6-Bit LFSR Puzzle](./media/puzzle.png?raw=true "6-Bit LFSR Puzzle")